lightuponcloud/time-waste/README.md

 * [Publisher/Subscriber service on Erlang](celtra) for Celtra
 It uses Cowboy web frwmework with mnesia db in order to receive and server messages using websockets.
-A different skill set needed.
+"A different skill set needed".

 * [Log parser](./tree/master/radarservices) for RadarServices.com
 Their response: "our requirements are very high".
 This is funny, as the script is just a log parser.